Three Military Garrisons: Duties

 Illustration file to explain the Doseongsam-gun gate boundary map.

-The Office of Royal Genealogy and the Bureau of Records of the Royal Genealogy During the Reign of King Yeongjo.

 The defense responsibilities of Three Military Garrisons were as follows: The Training Dojang primarily defended the northern and parts of the western and central regions.
 The Geumwiyeong primarily defended the southern and parts of the western and central regions.
 The Eoyeongcheong primarily defended the eastern region and parts of the southern, central, and western regions.

 Soldiers were required to take the martial arts examination in 1759.
 In addition to the defense of the capital city, guarding the palace, and military training, the soldiers of the Samgunyeong were also mobilized to maintain the city, such as Juncheon (a project to dig deep into the bottom of Cheonggyecheon to allow water to flow easily) and Geumsong (a project to ban logging of pine trees).

 In addition to the defense of the capital city, guarding the palace, and military training, the soldiers of the Samgunyeong were also mobilized to maintain the city, such as Juncheon (a project to dig deep into the bottom of Cheonggyecheon to allow water to flow easily) and Geumsong (a project to ban logging of pine trees).

 To ensure the defense of the capital, including the palace and the areas within and outside the city walls, strict patrols were conducted.
 The Training Dojang patrolled from Donuimun to Jonggak in the west, from Sungnyemun to Mapo in the south, and from Hyeonginmun to Jongam in the east.
 The Geumwiyeong patrolled within the city walls, with Dongdaemun and Seodaemun as their boundaries, patrolling from Namsan Mountain to Samcheong-dong in the north.
 Outside the city walls, they patrolled the areas around Seobinggo, Mapo, and Mangwonjeong.
 The Eoyeongcheong, within the city walls, patrolled from Ogansumun to Cheonggyecheon, and from Seodaemun to Jonggak.
 Outside the city walls, they patrolled from Ahyeon to Mohwagwan, including Hongje-won, and from Dongdaemun to Wangsimni, Ttukseom, Jegi-dong, and Jongam-dong, as well as Mapo and Yongsan.

 Samgunyeong inspected the city walls and palace grounds daily to ensure there were no breaches.
 If any breaches were found, the responsible division took charge of repairing and fortifying those areas.
 The areas of responsibility for Samgunyeong were from the eastern side of Sukjeongmun to Musaseok, which was the responsibility of the Training Dojang, and from Donuimun to Namchon near Gwanghuimun, which was the responsibility of the Geumwiyeong.
 Additionally, from Gwanghuimun to Sukjeongmun was the responsibility of the Eoyeongcheong.